Dodangoda Divisional Secretariat: Crops

 Due to sufficient rainfall and sunlight available during the whole year without any strong winds, this division is most suitable for crop growing.
 As the north area of this division remains as an overflowing flat zone, many paddy fields and garden crops can be seen there and many rubber plantations are in the high land of eastern part of the division.

 Population

 This division, with a population of 60,089, has been divided into 45 Grama Niladhari divisions for purpose of easy administration.

+Demography

 Focal

 The road running through Dodangoda Town is the Kalutara-Matugama Main Road.
 Kalu River (Kalu Ganga) is situated in the north boundary.
 There are 26 Sinhala and Tamil medium schools in the division.
 Thudugala Ella waterfall, an important place required to be developed as an environmental and tourism zone is situated in the eastern part of the division.
 Dodangoda is one of interchanges (entry points) to the Southern Expressway (Sri Lanka) that runs through this Divisional Secretariat.